msdrigg/Roam/README.md

 - Add app launch widget
     - List of recently launched apps
 - Next logical steps for private listening
-    - 1. Implement starting private session (and stopping it) with command
-        - Ensure that this works and datagrams start coming through
-    - 2. Setup RTCP handshake
-        - Ensure that rtcp messages are valid confirmation is received (logging if not)
-        - Ensure that at least at the beginning, rtp messages are coming through (Wireshark)
-    - 3. Setup RTCP controller to send continual empty receiver report packets
     - 4. Setup  RTP listener to decode packets
         - Ensure that packets are coming through evenly-spaced and are getting decoded in-order and that RTP timestamp matches expectations
     - 5. Setup RTP listener to continuously receive and decode packets